RalCamp/spotify_api/README.md

 ### get_user_info()

 Returns a .json containing information about the current user including display name, id, and information about followers.
 More information can be returned by increasing the [scope granted to the app by the user](#user-authentication-via-postman).
-More information about the http request that this function uses cn be found [here](https://developer.spotify.com/documentation/web-api/reference/get-current-users-profile).
+More information about the http request that this function uses can be found [here](https://developer.spotify.com/documentation/web-api/reference/get-current-users-profile).

 ### get_user_top_artists(time_range)